jordandelbar/titanic-kaggle/README.md

 Using [ZenML] we aim to train a model about the probability of survival for the Titanic passengers and then upload that model on a [Mlflow] instance.
 If you wish to run your own Mlflow instance on [Heroku] you can check this [repo](https://github.com/jordandelbar/mlflow-heroku).

-Once a model is trained and stored in our model registry we can deploy it on a cloud instance.
+Once a model is trained and stored in our model registry we can deploy it on a cloud instance (you can check [Bentoctl] for that) or on our local machine.
 We first use ZenML with [BentoML] in order to create a Docker image.

+Then we can run our Docker image as a container and infer the test dataframe from the competition in order to get our probabilities of survival!

 ### :mechanical_arm: Training pipeline workflow